 Instructional Technology Support

-The Center for the Advancement of Scholarship, Teaching and Learning is available for small group or one-on-one instructional technology tutorials.
+The Center for the Advancement of Scholarship, Teaching and Learning (CASTL) is available for small group or one-on-one instructional technology tutorials.
 Dates and times for upcoming instructional technology workshops are available on myNU under "Instructional Support."
-If you cannot attend an upcoming workshop or have additional questions about Blackboard or one of the other workshop topics, please feel free to contact our office to arrange a one-on-one training session in the Center for Instructional Support.
-Additionally, the center has a TurningPoint Classroom Response System "clicker" set that can be borrowed for classroom use.
+If you cannot attend an upcoming workshop or have additional questions about Canvas or one of the other workshop topics, please feel free to contact our office to arrange a one-on-one training session in the Center for Instructional Support.
 Please contact us or visit the center for more information.

 Small Group Individual Diagnosis (SGID)

 Instructional Support facilitates SGID sessions, an approach to gathering student feedback for faculty who are interested in improving their teaching.
 This is a unique opportunity to connect with your students and potentially improve student evaluations.
 SGID is an especially helpful tool for pre-tenure faculty or for those who would like to improve their teaching.
 Information gathered through SGID is not shared with anyone except the faculty member and the process is entirely voluntary.